After years as an Apple fan, I might trade my iPhone for the Google Pixel 6a

 The Google Pixel 6a is available for pre-orders now (opens in new tab), and it's priced at a very tempting £399/$449/AU$749.
 My current iPhone is $729/£629, and that's for 64GB storage capacity against the Pixel 6a's standard 128GB – but it does (in my opinion) sport a much nicer design and use of premium materials.
 Style over substance?

-Many of us no longer have the means or desire to spend thousands on a flagship camera phone, and fortunately, nor do we need to if we want the latest features. i can't deny that I love the iPhone system, but Apple needs to do more than change its colorways if it's going to keep up with the latest releases from the likes of Samsung, the Nothing 1 (opens in new tab) – and of course Google.
+Many of us no longer have the means or desire to spend thousands on a flagship camera phone, and fortunately, nor do we need to if we want the latest features.
+I can't deny that I love the iPhone operating system, the iconic design and the glass back, but Apple certainly needs to do more than change its colorways if it's going to keep up with the latest releases from the likes of Samsung, the Nothing 1 (opens in new tab) – and of course Google.

-While I'm not going to rush out and pre-order the Google Pixel 6a, its release and subsequent hype (and affordable price) has convinced me to start looking outside of the best iPhones for photography when I next upgrade my smartphone.
-For now, at least, that feels exciting enough.
+While I'm not going to rush out and pre-order the Google Pixel 6a, its release and subsequent hype (and affordable price) has convinced me to at least start looking at alternatives to the best iPhones for photography (opens in new tab) when I next upgrade.

+If you're a traditional Apple user looking for a new way of taking photos, and want to save money on your device at the same time, I think the Google Pixel 6a could convince you to as well.
+And if money is no object, there's always the Google Pixel 6 Pro (opens in new tab).

 If you're looking for more of the latest phone cameras, check out our Apple iPhone 13 pro and review.